petercz1/video_reformatter/README.md

 * video: h.264
 * audo: AAC

-Hence I wrote the following to recursively find all my video files on my usb, then check the contents for both video and audio formats, then run ffmpeg to convert where necessary.
+Hence I wrote the following to recursively find all video files on my usb, then check the contents for both video and audio formats, then run ffmpeg to convert where necessary.

 ## installation